About this Itinerary

 In the other direction, 2.8 miles of on-road riding on MI 37/US 10, just across the Pere Marquette River, will bring you to Shrine of the Pines, a must-see for woodworking enthusiasts and those who appreciate the craft.
 On display in an old hunting lodge are the incredible woodworkings of Raymond Overholzer: a table made from a 700-lb. stump, with more than 60 inlays in its top; a rocking chair of tree roots; and a beautiful fireplace made of 70 tons of native stone, to name just a few items.

-Extend your trip by delving deeper into Michigan’s railroading history at other sites of interest near the Pere Marquette Rail-Trail.
-Some include:
+For history buffs, we've listed below a few other options for extending your exploration of the area.
+Delve deeper into Michigan’s railroading history at these sites of interest near the Pere Marquette Rail-Trail:

 - Saginaw Railway Museum in Saginaw (about 30 miles southeast of Midland)